rshilpa16/OnlineFood-Analysis/README.md

 ## Problem Statement

-This dashboard helps the Online Food services to understand their customers better.
-It helps them to know if their customers are satisfied with their services through different feedback, age and occupation.
+This dashboard helps the Online Food services to understand the customers better.
+It helps to know if their customers are satisfied with their services through different feedback, age and occupation.

 ### Steps followed